CloudCannon/documentation/_hosting/07-optimisations.md

 Only available for sites hosted by CloudCannon
 {: .info}

 CloudCannon optimises sites to make them load as fast as possible.
-Sites are optimised roughly five minutes after you've made a change.

 CloudCannon minifies CSS with [clean-css](https://github.com/GoalSmashers/clean-css) and JavaScript with [Uglifier](https://github.com/lautis/uglifier).
 Assets referenced in the HTML and CSS are served from a CDN.
 External assets are not optimised.

-Text based assets (HTML, CSS, JS, txt etc.) are gzipped before being served.
+Text based assets (e.g. HTML, CSS, JS, txt) are gzipped before being served.

 All these optimisations are on by default, if you need to toggle optimisations for your site: